Balkan, EU leaders agree to coordinate on migrants

 However, the final agreement included a Greek commitment to increase to 30,000 by the end of this year the number of places it has to host migrants - officials said it currently has some 7,000-10,000.
 A further 20,000 people should be sheltered in private accommodation in Greece, the statement said, while another 50,000 places should be available in countries further north.

-The United Nations refugee agency UNHCR, whose chief was at the meeting, will work with governments on that programme.
+The United Nations refugee agency UNHCR, whose chief was at the meeting, will work with governments on that program.

 Frustrated by the way nearly half a million people have been able to cross Greece largely undocumented this year, other EU states are using a mixture of financial incentive and promises to take in asylum-seekers from Greece - if Athens cooperates and, after weeks of delay, starts registering all who arrive.